Aman-5328/Medicine-Ordering-System/README.md

 6) Below is the discount coupon option.
 I have created 2 coupons "zomato30" and "zomato50" which gives 30 percent and 50 % discount.
 7) You can also remove the coupon.
 8) On click of "pay by cash" button, you will be redirected to thankyou page and cart will clear.
+9) For add to cart functionality, we are using the local storage for data management.
+Instead we can also use redux for state management.But right now we are using local storage.